 Data sent to the Approval Post URL is initiated prior to the consumer traffic seeing the aforementioned Approval Page.
 The data push is separate from the consumer traffic flow and unbeknownst to consumer traffic.

 The overall purpose of the software located at the Approval Post URL address is to receive transaction data, update your consumer database, and respond to the CCBill system.
-While we are unable to provide support for updating your consumer data we recommend that your software respond to the CCBill system by printing “1”.
+While we are unable to provide support for updating your consumer data we recommend that your software responds to the CCBill system by printing “1”.
 This will ensure that the CCBill system understands that data was sent to and received by the Approval Post URL software.
 Keep in mind that the CCBill Background Post System will only allow 15 seconds for a response before terminating the connection and recording an error during data transmission.

 The Denial Post URL value is found at Account Info> Account Admin> Advanced in the Admin Portal.
 The Denial Post URL value defines the location of software designed to receive transaction data after a transaction has been declined by CCBill.
 The Denial Post URL value is not a requirement for the multiple product integration but may be useful if you want to gather transaction data after a transaction has been declined by CCBill.